Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in WoW Menu ERA r4.4
+- Fixed an issue with hardcore warning on character creation.
+Should now be automatically clicked away by the script
+- Fixed an issue with creating troll characters with no class submenu
+- Again tried to fix the non working auto acceptance of the social contract.
+Script should auto accept the contract now.
+If not, I am officially out of ideas.

+## Changes in WoW Menu WRATH r4.1
+- Again tried to fix the not working auto acceptance of the social contract.
+Script should auto accept the contract now.
+If not, I am officially out of ideas.

 ## Changes in Sku r34.26
 - Addon is not longer reading object numbers in waypoint names
 - Added a new sku key bind: "Select closest unvisited waypoint of same type".
 Default: not bound <br>